Welcome to the Spine and Neck Service

 Here are some tips to help you day to day

-- A firm supporting pillow may help some people when sleeping.
+A supporting pillow may help some people when sleeping.

-- Don’t spend too much time looking at tablets or mobile phones.
-Use a stand for them or place them on a table to reduce neck strain.
+Limit your screen time.
+Don’t spend too much time looking at tablets or mobile phones as it is likely you will hold your spine in the same position for a long time.
+Try using a stand for them or place them on a table.

 There is no evidence that slouched postures contribute to back and neck pain.
 However we do know that staying in one posture for too long will put strain on your back or neck.
 Therefore take steps to change your posture regularly by adapting your seating position and getting up.

-Ensuring that you have good sleep hygiene and thus having a regular sleep pattern is very important.
-Therefore taking steps to reduce stress, such as relaxation and mindfulness can help you to better manage your symptoms.
+It is important that you have good sleep hygiene and thus a regular sleep pattern.
+Taking steps to reduce stress, and using techniques such as relaxation and mindfulness, can help you to better manage your symptoms and sleep.
 Research has shown that lack of sleep will “wind up” your nervous system (a bit like turning up the amplifier) causing you to feel more pain.

-Smoking causes the release of harmful chemicals into our bodies that slows healing and makes nerves more sensitive to pain.
+Finally, smoking can make you feel more pain as the release of harmful chemicals into our bodies slows healing and makes nerves more sensitive to pain.
 Smoking also increases the level of stress hormones, which also increases nerve sensitivity.
-Visit www.smokefreewestsussex.co.uk to find out more about stopping smoking.
+To find out more about local service that can help you become more active, manage stress, lose weight and stop smoking, click here

 - Your pain is severe